jentery/mdia200v7/worksheet2.md

 ## What to Submit

-Please submit 1) a DOCX, ODT, PAGES, or PDF file containing your answers and references along with 2) any media files you were prompted to attach or embed.
+Please download the worksheet (coming soon), complete it, and submit 1) a DOCX, ODT, PAGES, or PDF file containing your answers and references along with 2) any media files you were prompted to attach or embed.

 ## When to Submit It